Scientists launch effort to collect water data in US West - KESQ

 The new climate observatory, called the Surface Atmosphere Integrated Field Laboratory, brings together federal scientists, university researchers and others to build on a previous effort to study part of the upper Gunnison River basin in Colorado that shares characteristics with the Rocky Mountains.

 For the Rio Grande basin, the data could help water managers as they juggle longstanding water sharing agreements among Colorado, New Mexico, Texas and Mexico, Williams said.
-It also could help improve weather forecasting.
+It also could help improve weather forecasting and experiments to modify the weather, such as cloud seeding to produce more precipitation.

 The data will be available to other researchers and provide a benchmark for any collection beyond the two-year project, scientists said.